What constitutes binge drinking, how you can tell if you are binge drinking and where you can go for help

 - to get drunk

-- more than the daily unit guidelines in a single session
+- more than the lower risk guidelines in a single session

 If you find it hard to stop drinking once you have started, you could also have a problem with binge drinking and possibly alcohol dependence.